 There are a number of groups and organizations that have educational and research missions related to water resources and land use.
 Some of these focus specifically in the Cape Fear River basin; while others have broader missions.
-This section includes both university programs and those sponsored by governmental or nonprofit organizations.
+This page includes university educational programs; as well as those sponsored by governmental or nonprofit organizations.
+The organizations included here are either within the Cape Fear River watershed or serve the watershed.

 The Center for Marine Science at UNC Wilmington is dedicated to providing an environment that fosters a multidisciplinary approach to questions in basic marine research.
 The mission of the center is to promote basic and applied research in the fields of oceanography, coastal and wetland studies, marine biomedical and environmental physiology, and marine biotechnology and aquaculture.
 Faculty are conducting research that contributes to understanding environmental processes and problems.
 Through research, education and outreach, the Center strives to increase knowledge and cultivate public awareness about the marine sciences.
 Currently there are more than 100 active research programs ongoing at CMS.